MaxenceQueyrel/metagenome2vec/README.md

 ##### Run simulation
 ###### Create metadata
+From a folder of genomes, it downloads the metadata information on NCBI and save it in a new folder.
+The new folder will contain the 2 files "fasta\_metadata.csv" and "fasta\_metadata.csv" which represent the metadata of the genomes except that the second one has abundance columns to be included in CAMISIM, and 1 folder named camisim containing the config files for CAMISIM.
 ```bash
 python $METAGENOME2VEC_PATH/main.py create_df_fasta_metadata -pd /path/to/genomic/data -ps /path/to/metadata
 ```

 ###### Create config files for camisim
+Creates a init file in camisim/config_files considering the different parameter in the command line and it creates an empty folder in camisim/dataset that will be used to saved the simulated data.
 ```bash
 python $METAGENOME2VEC_PATH/main.py create_camisim_config_file -ps /path/to/simulation/folder -nc 3 -nsc 2 -ct both -pt /tmp -go 1.0 -pap /path/to/abundance_file.tsv
 ```
-The script creates a init file in camisim/config_files and an empty folder in camisim/dataset